noamross/jekyll-site/_posts/2014-04-16-vectorization-in-r--why.md

 there are highly optimized programs for linear algebra.
 Such a program is called a BLAS - basic linear algebra system.
 R, and a lot of other software, relies on these specialized programs and outsources linear algebra to them.
-A BLAS is highly efficient because it has things like built-in parallel processing, may be specialized for the specific hardware on your computer.
-So if your calculations can be expressed in actual linear algebra terms, such as matrix multiplication, than it's almost certainly faster to vectorize them because the BLAS will be doing most of the heavy lifting.
+A BLAS is generally designed to be highly efficient and has things like built-in parallel processing, hardware-specific implementation, and a host of other tricks.
+So if your calculations can be expressed in actual linear algebra terms, such as matrix multiplication, than it is almost certainly faster to vectorize them because the BLAS will be doing most of the heavy lifting.

-Now, there are faster and slower linear algebra libraries, and you can install new ones on your computer and tell R to use them instead of the defaults.
+There are faster and slower linear algebra libraries, and you can install new ones on your computer and tell R to use them instead of the defaults.
 This used to be like putting a new engine in your car, but [it's gotten considerably easier](http://moderntoolmaking.blogspot.com/2013/07/for-faster-r-on-mac-use-veclib.html).
-For certain problems, doing this can considerably speed up code, but results vary depending on the specific linear algebra operations you are using.
+For certain problems, a shiny new BLAS can considerably speed up code, but results vary depending on the specific linear algebra operations you are using.